-- 1. In the AWS Identity and Access Management (IAM) dashboard, go to Access Management and Policies. - 2.
-In the Permissions tab, enter the following JSON.
+- 1. In the AWS Identity and Access Management (IAM) dashboard, go to IAM > Policies. - 2.
+In the Permissions tab, select Create Policy to enter the following JSON.

 NOTE: See the iam_policies.tf template example in the Terraform modules for more configuration details.